 Here are some examples to help you pick out firms you probably shouldn’t work with…

 First, why would you send this to another SR&ED consultant?
 Did you not read my profile?
 Yes, I have a technology company as well.
 Guess what?
 I’m probably going to do this in-house.

 Second, why are you asking me for a recommendation?
 I’ve never worked with you.
 I don’t know you.
 What I’ve seen so far is that you haven’t proofread your email.
-That really, really bothers me.
-Especially since this is clearly a template.
+That really, really bothers me given the services you claim to provide.

 This is a simple point that he should have known.
 There are ways that – in special circumstances – this amount could be restructured.
-They’re extremely high risk and can be costly.
+They’re high risk and can be costly, but a good consultant could have helped avoid this situation.
 Avoid the hassle by avoiding this type of consultant and seeking advice early in the development process.

 This also illustrates the power of LinkedIn.
 Skim through the SR&ED groups and you’ll quickly identify the influential individuals.
 Then go to their profiles to review, compare and contrast.
 This individual’s profile showed a jack-of-all-trades-master-of-none.
 Avoid at all costs (lest you wish to lose another 62K).

 You Pay The Firm A Lot, The Person Who Writes Your Claim Is Paid Less Than Minimum Wage